(Originally published in 2014)

 Overall, I found a large room full of productive human beings.
 It was uplifting.
 Most of these people were between thirty and seventy years old, more men than women, and they were all productive people, the kind who get up early every day, make sure that complex systems are producing properly, fix anything that is broken or near breaking, plan for the future, cooperate with large numbers of other people, and then go home at the end of the day and love their families.

-Why?
-Because these people – by any standard of decency – should be left alone to create their better world.
+These people – by any standard of decency – should be left alone to create their better world.
 But instead, they are forcibly tied to wasteful, parasitic, and destructive systems.
 Half or more of their earnings are taken from them every year.
 Their actions are restricted by their moral inferiors.
 They live less than half the rewarding lives they should be enjoying, and for no defensible reason.

 The Other Things